ORISE-Fire-Models/fireCA/Lindsay_Model/README.md

 # CellAuto: Cellular Automaton Fire Spread Model

 This folder contains the code as it was when Lindsay left the project.
-It should be well commented.
+The code should be well commented.

 ---